Corigador/Seans-LC-Mods/BepInEx/plugins/FlipMods-TooManyEmotes/README.md

 - To help prevent weird camera movements for certain emotes, and to help lower motion sickness, you will perform custom emotes in third-person.
 - While emoting, you can freely move your camera without turning your character, or interrupting your emote.
 - Upon moving, or canceling the emote, you will revert back to your normal view.
-- (New in 1.6.0) While emoting, you can now rotate your character while holding the Alt key.
+- While emoting, you can now rotate your character while holding the Alt key.
 This key can be changed in the config.
-- (New in 1.6.0) You can now scroll to zoom in and out while emoting.
+- You can now scroll to zoom in and out while emoting.
 The min and max distance is clamped at 1.5 and 5.
 <br><br>

 ## Everyone is Synced